Many of our customers need to deliver their content to multiple national and cultural audiences.

 Traditional methods of translating video content can be limited in effectiveness and even distract the audience.
 Lowering engagement can diminish retention and follow-up action.

 Well Written, Concise Script

 It always starts with a well written script, often in your native language, that tells the right story.
 The story should convey a universal experience.
 It should also be concise and to the point as verbose use of language becomes harder to translate.

 Images are there to support the words in your story.
 The same image can have vastly different meanings to different cultures.
-While we certainly worry about images being offensive, we also worry about them being non relatable which would detract from message engagement.
-To make sure the imagery will resonate with all audiences, we collaborate with your team and native SMEs to take images into consideration.
+While we worry about images being offensive, we also worry about them being nonrelatable, which would detract from message engagement.
+To make sure the imagery will resonate with all audiences, we collaborate with your team and native speakers to take images into consideration.
 For example:

-A quick note about drawn characters.
-We do create characters that represent our clients’ global audience.
-This means drawing ethnically neutral features or creating more noticeable changes in hair color, style and dress to represent a specific audience where appropriate.
-Allowing the viewer to relate to the characters in the story they are watching goes a long way to enhancing engagement and retention of the message.
+This may mean drawing ethnically neutral features.
+Or we create more noticeable changes in hair color, style, and dress to represent a specific audience where appropriate.
+Allowing the viewer to relate to the characters in the story they are watching enhances engagement and retention of the message.